 He could see the great towers more clearly, now.
-Scaffolds of lashed poles surrounded them, and workmen swarmed on the scaffolding, laying new stones to push the towers higher still.Cairhien is laid out as a perfect square with streets in a precise grid and foursquare architecture – a reference to the Masonic ideal.
-Tall towers (in a time of no lifts or escalators!) symbolize Cairhienin pride and arrogance, and reluctance to acknowledge what they owe.
+Scaffolds of lashed poles surrounded them, and workmen swarmed on the scaffolding, laying new stones to push the towers higher still.Cairhien is laid out as a perfect square with streets in a precise grid and foursquare architecture—a reference to the Masonic ideal.
+Tall towers (in a time of no lifts or escalators!) symbolize Cairhienin pride and arrogance, and reluctance to acknowledge obligations and agreements.

 - The Great Hunt, Cairhien

 They kept asking me if the Ogier were coming back, and if Galldrian had agreed to pay what was owed.
 It seems the reason all the Ogier stonemasons left is because Galldrian stopped paying them, except with promises.

 - The Great Hunt, A Message From the Dark

 Cairhien, the Hill of the Golden Dawn, is a reference to the Order of the Golden Dawn, an esoteric society combining philosophy and metaphysics from a variety of sources, established in the late 19th century.
 (Min Farshaw, who became Rand’s lover in Cairhien, has striking similarities with Florence Farr, a seeress in the Order of the Golden Dawn, see Character Names M article).
 The Order owed much to Freemasonry, just as King Galldrian owed money to the Ogier masons for their work restoring Cairhien.
 They downed tools and left—distanced themselves from the Golden Dawn.